-To avoid that, you narrow down (niche down) your search to your personal preferences.
-Right?
+No one has time for that.
+So, instead you’d narrow down (niche down) your search to your personal preferences.

-To be more specific, you’d search your favorite designers, cuts, colors and maybe heal styles.
+Be more specific, you’d search for your shoe size, favorite designers, cuts, colors, and maybe heal styles.

 Market To The The Smallest Niche You Can

-They market their shoe lines to a specific niche within the online shoe market and their messaging contains several factors.
+They market their shoe lines to a specific niche within the online shoe market, and their brand messaging contains several factors.

 The price points of their shoes, the cut, and the season are all considered.

-Brand Marketing Execs create shoes to fit the lifestyle of the target consumer they want to purchase their shoes.
+Retail teams create shoes to fit the lifestyle of the target consumer they want to purchase their shoes and become loyal consumers.

-Then they consider who could afford to and want to buy them.
+The shoe brands consider who could afford to and would most likely want to buy them.

-Once they’ve determined the niche market they’re positioning their brand the marketing becomes fun.
+Once they’ve determined the niche market, they’re positioning their brand for the content creation and marketing becomes fun.

 Tailor Your Messages To Your Niche

-They laser-focus their marketing and communication messages to speak directly to the heart and mind of that “ideal customer”.
+Those retailers laser-focus their marketing and communication messages to speak directly to the heart and mind of that “ideal customer.”

 Whoever they’ve identified as the heavy users for their particular shoes is who they’ll target in their ad messages.

-I want you to think about that as you carve out your niche.
-If you’re still saying, “But my product or service offerings are for anybody that wants ‘xyz'”.
-You’re wrong.
+If you’re still saying, “But my product or service offerings are for anybody that wants ‘XYZ.'”

-Remember, that doesn’t mean that people who don’t fit the income, gender, behavioral or lifestyle profile of your ideal customer wouldn’t buy from you.
+It doesn’t mean that people who don’t fit the income, gender, behavioral, or lifestyle profile of your ideal customer wouldn’t buy from you.

-I don’t care what industry you’re in, given everything else is equal, marketing to a niche market instead of a broad one, always produce better marketing and sales results.
+No matter what industry you’re in, given everything else is equal, marketing to a narrowed niche market always produces better marketing return-on-investment and sales results.

 Any woman who loves stilettos could be a potential buyer for a pair of stilettos online.

-Problem is, there are millions of options to choose from.
+The problem is, there are millions of options to choose from

 Truth is every human imagines a particular lifestyle for ourselves.